Generative AI in Game Development: A Qualitative Research Synthesis: Synthesis Procedure

-These observations were turned into provisional narratives for each cluster, noting where interpretations bridged clusters or sat at their margins.
-Where a interpretation connected to multiple clusters, allocation was based on contextual fit, with decisions reviewed collaboratively by a second member of the team.
-This process yielded nine synthesis capsules, representing our nascent 3\textsuperscript{nd}-order interpretations, each corresponding broadly to one cluster and bringing together the interpretations, conditions, corroborations, and scope limits visible in the synthesis map.
-Once capsules were established and named, each underlying interpretation was assigned a short code identifier (e.g., \Lgroup{C1.2}, \Pgroup{C8.3}).
-These identifiers are used consistently with the colour-coding in the remaining text to indicate where individual 2\textsuperscript{nd}-order interpretations sit within the synthesis, and to link back to their originating 1\textsuperscript{st}-order material.
-In contrast to \citet{campbell_evaluating_2011}, who synthesised group level findings into a higher order model without back-references, our integrated synthesis thus preserves traceability throughout.
-Capsule narratives expressed our 3\textsuperscript{nd}-order interpretations, which were then refined into a line-of-argument synthesis, linking the nine clusters into a coherent account of how \ac{GenAI}'s impact has been studied across learning and production settings.
-The full synthesis map is available in the Supplementary Materials.
+We then turned these observations into provisional narratives for each cluster, noting where interpretations bridged clusters or sat at their margins.
+Where an interpretation connected to multiple clusters (different colours in synthesis map), allocation was based on contextual fit, with decisions reviewed collaboratively (details in Appx.~\ref{app:reflexivity}).
+This process yielded nine \emph{synthesis capsules}, representing our nascent 3\textsuperscript{nd}-order interpretations, each corresponding to one or a merger of several clusters.
+Each capsule brings together the interpretations, conditions, corroborations, and scope limits of one phenomenon.
+Short identifiers (e.g., \Lgroup{C1.2}, \Pgroup{C8.3}) for each underlying interpretation will be used consistently with the colour-coding in the remaining text to indicate where individual 2\textsuperscript{nd}-order interpretations sit within the synthesis, and to maintain linkage with the 1\textsuperscript{st}-order evidence.
+The resulting \enquote{synthesis map}, an update of the original \enquote{translation map}, is available in the Supplementary Materials.
+Capsule labels and narratives express our 3\textsuperscript{nd}-order interpretations, which were then refined into the following line-of-argument synthesis, linking the nine clusters into a coherent account of how \ac{GenAI}'s impact has been studied across learning and production settings.